pantheon-systems/documentation/source/docs/articles/sites/code/reading-pantheon-environment-configuration.md

 The <code>$_SERVER</code> variable contains sensitive data about a site and should not be publicly exposed.
 In the same way that you would not leave the output of <code>phpinfo();</code> displayed on a site, don't leave this open to public viewing. </div>

-This is a partial example from a Wordpress site homepage:
+This is a partial example from a WordPress site homepage:

     <?php var_dump($_SERVER);  ?>
     array(63) {